 Find a flying site clear of buildings, trees, power lines and other obstructions.
-Until you know how much area will be required and have mastered flying your Sensei in confined spaces, a site at least the size of two or three football fields should be adequate - a flying field specifically intended for R/C planes is best.
-Don't fly within five miles of R/C flying fields and never fly near people - especially children who can wander unpredictably into the flying area.
+Until you know how much area will be required and have mastered flying your Fw-190 in confined spaces, a site at least the size of two or three football fields should be adequate-a flying field specifically intended for R/C planes is best.
+Never fly near people-especially children who can wander unpredictably.